401K

-The statistics are sobering: according to recent studies, nearly 40% of Americans have less than $10,000 saved for retirement, and many who do save significantly underestimate their future needs.
-The transition from earning a paycheck to living off accumulated wealth represents one of life’s most significant financial shifts, yet it’s one that many people approach without adequate preparation.
+The statistics are sobering: nearly 40% of Americans have less than $10,000 saved for retirement, and many who do save significantly underestimate their future needs.

 Below are five of the most prevalent retirement mistakes we observe—along with practical strategies to help you avoid them.
 The key is to start early and take proactive steps, giving yourself the best chance to enjoy a comfortable and worry-free retirement.